ajinkyakulkarni/authorfield/README.md

 -- SUMMARY --

-This module provides a field type for storing authors.
+This Drupal module provides a field type for storing authors.

 The module creates a custom content type called 'author_content' and store each author information using that content type.
 Fields such as email, biography, organizations, and picture are automatically created and added to the 'author_content' content type.